rancilio-pid/clevercoffee-manual/README.md

 ## About

-This way in order to get to the english handbook: [Link](./en/index.md) (Important Disclaimer: So far no english version is available :( - but contribution is welcome ;))
+This way in order to get to the english manual: [Link](./en/index.md) (Important Disclaimer: So far no english version is available :( - but contribution is welcome ;))

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at [https://github.com/rasimriver/ranciliopid-handbook](https://github.com/rasimriver/ranciliopid-handbook).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](https://www.contributor-covenant.org/) code of conduct.

-### Design and development principles of this handbook:
+### Design and development principles of this manual:

 * As few dependencies as possible
 * As few (jekyll) customization as possible

 ## License
-This handbook is available as open source under the terms of the [MIT License](./LICENSE).
+This manual is available as open source under the terms of the [MIT License](./LICENSE).